RAPLI-DEV/RAPLI-DEV/README.md

 - 🔭 I’m currently working on **website fullstack**

-- 🌱 I’m currently learning **API, Framework, library, database, and fullstack dev**
+- 🌱 I’m currently learning **API, Framework, library, database sql, and fullstack dev**

 - 👯 I’m looking to collaborate on **all project**